Share markets gripped by caution as U.S. inflation data awaited - Up News Info

 Article content

-The company also said sales would fall again in August on concerns over its debt which would hurt its liquidity and cash flow..
-Evergrande shares were down 11.9%.
+The company also said sales would fall again in August due to concerns over its debt which would hurt its liquidity and cash flow..
+Evergrande shares were down 11.9% .
 China’s blue-chip CSI300 index lost 1.5%.

-China’s technology stocks are being closely scrutinized after authorities told tech giants to stop blocking each other’s links on their sites.
+China’s technology stocks are also being closely scrutinized after authorities told the country’s tech giants to stop blocking each other’s links on their sites.

-A series of tightening regulations has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.
+The directive was the latest in a string of tightening regulations that has dragged down the Hang Seng Tech Index by nearly 40% since its peak this year in February.

-The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday.
-It has declined 35.5% over the past six months.
+The Nasdaq Golden Dragon China Index, which tracks Chinese companies listed in the United States, fell 1.1% on Monday, to take its decline over the past six months to 35.5%.

 “We are still concerned about the regulations, what they mean and how they will be rolled out, but with the correction that is underway, that means there is some value in certain parts of the Chinese equities market,” Luke Moore, Oreana Financial Services chief executive, told Reuters.